Skip to content

 /**

 * Add custom global parameters.
-Applied to RUM, Log data
+Applies to RUM and Log data

 * @returns a Promise.